Areas of specialization in Agriculture and their importance The following are the different areas.which one can specialize in the study of agriculture

 8. Forestry as an area of agriculture

-This is that branch of agriculture that deals with the control and management of forests and forest resources.
+This is the branch of agriculture that deals with the control and management of forests and forest resources.
 A forest represents an area of land which is mainly covered_ with trees along with other plant species.

 9. Fishery as an area of agriculture

-The rearing of fishes and other aquatic organisms in a body of water is termed fishery and they are areas of specialization in agriculture.
-Fishery as a course/subject in agriculture studies the different kinds of fishes and other aquatic organisms, how they are reared, captured, preserved and used.
-Fishery matters are handled by fishery officers, trained in fishery.
+Fishery as a course/subject in agriculture studies the different kinds of fishes and other aquatic organisms, and how they are reared, captured, preserved and used.
+Fishery matters are handled by fishery officers, trained in the fishery.

 10. Veterinary Medicine as areas of specialization in agriculture

 This is the area that studies the diseases and pests -of farm animals.
-The veterinarian is one who helps in vaccinating farm animals against diseases and treat them when they are sick.
+The veterinarian is one who helps in vaccinating farm animals against diseases and treats them when they are sick.
 They are often called Veterinary doctors.

 11. Agricultural Engineering as areas of specialization in agriculture

 This is concerned with the study of farm machinery and their uses.
-It also includes the maintenance of those machines and implements used on the farm, as well as construction, use and maintenance of farm structures and buildings.
-A specialist in this area is called Agricultural Engineer.
+It also includes the maintenance of those machines and implements used on the farm, as well as the construction, use and maintenance of farm structures and buildings.

 Other areas include Agricultural Journalism, Agricultural Biology, General Agriculture, Agricultural Biochemistry and Nutrition, etc,